VeerpalBrar/MarkovChain/README.md

 # MarkovChain
 A simple markov chain created with python.
 Currently generates random text based off of Alice in Wonderland.

 #To Do:
-- make markov chain work for higher orders
+- sanitize text to fix contractions.
-- sanitize text to fix contractions
+- add grammar to markov output
 - transition matrix to be saved to file and parsed from file to avoid generating it over and over again

 #Dependencies